coinkite/coinkite-tap-proto/README.md

 # Coinkite Tap Protocol

-1. the protocol specification
+1. The protocol specification
-2. python library to talking it
+2. Python library for speaking the protocol
-3. (maybe) examples/libraries in other languages
+3. (maybe) Examples/libraries in other languages